arpanroy41/meal-booking-system/README.md

 - Node.js 18 or higher
 - npm or yarn package manager
 - A Supabase account (free tier available)
-- A GitHub/GitLab account (for deployment, optional)
+- A Vercel account (for deployment, optional)

 ### 1. Clone the Repository